 BIG LIE #1: The History of 3000 Years

 Ethiopia’s purported 3000-year history is a myth perpetuated by politicians and vested interests.
 Contrary to actively popularized belief, the name “Ethiopia” is a relatively recent development, emerging less than a century ago.
 It was Emperor Haile Selassie’s first Constitution promulgated in 1931 that recognized Ethiopia as the official name of the country.
-Before its rebranding following World War II, it was referred to as Abyssinia.
+Before its internationally recognized rebranding following World War II, it was referred to as Abyssinia.
 Notably, the name “Ethiopia” does not appear in the records of the League of Nations, the first global intergovernmental organization established on January 10, 1920.
 Instead, it was registered as Abyssinia when it joined the League on September 28, 1923.

 It is worth noting that while Abyssinia, particularly its northern regions, may indeed boast a history spanning 2000 years, starting with the Axumite Kingdom during the first Christian century, the Axumite Kingdom did not expand to most of the southern and eastern and western parts of what is today Ethiopia.
 In fact, the southern regions of Ethiopia were annexed through Emperor Menelik’s brutal colonial conquest during the 1880s and 1890s.
-Therefore, the historical narrative that may apply to Abyssinia does not encompass the entire territory of modern-day Ethiopia, and a falsehood pushed into public consciousness.
+Therefore, the historical narrative that may apply to Abyssinia does not encompass the entire territory of modern-day Ethiopia, and simply a falsehood pushed into public consciousness.

 BIG LIE #2: Ethiopia Was Never Colonized